Camora0/Wasteland-Reborn/loreout.md

 This means that if you added any of your own mods into the Modlist, they will be deleted.
 To prevent this, you can add [NoDelete] to the beginning of the name of the mod you added.
 We cannot and will not guarantee support or compatibility for mods added on top of the list (Rule 11!)

-Updating is like installing the modlist.
-You only have to make sure that you select the same paths and tick the _overwrite existing Modlist_ button (typically Wabbajack already selects the folders but it is recommended to make sure they're correct before continuing).

 </details>